Letting Go of Tranquility

 So try to let go of the notions of ‘wrong’ and ‘right’ and the desire to be ‘right’, and the fear of ‘being wrong’ – right and wrong and the desire and fear they carry with them make meditation impossible.

-For that reason in meditation we also practice letting go of the concept of ‘goal’ – because wrong and right only apply if you have a goal – they appear relative to that goal.
-That is to say, we judge what we are doing as ‘wrong’ or ‘right’ according to how quickly and efficiently we are approaching our goal..
+For that reason in meditation we also practice letting go of the notion of needing to have a goal.
+Having a goal in meditation will only create mental and physical tensions that will eventually sabotage meditation practice.
+This is because when you have a goal, suddenly things you’re experiencing begin appearing as wrong or right relative to that goal.
+That is to say, we become preoccupied with judging what we are doing as ‘wrong’ or ‘right’ according to how quickly and efficiently we are approaching our goal – which, as I said, will sabotage the simple act of being still.

-So this was your only problem here – you found a goal.
+So this was the problem here – you found a goal.

 ………………………………………………….